-The mental health liaison, Angela Kleinhans, can be reached at angela.kleinhans@montagueisd.org, and can provide further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on- and off-campus, and accessing available student accommodations provided on campus.
+The mental health liaison can provide further information regarding these procedures as well as curriculum materials on identifying risk factors, accessing resources for treatment or support on and off campus, and accessing available student accommodations provided on campus.

-For further information, see Mental Health.
+For further information, see Mental Health Support.